 Born in New Delhi, India to Japanese parents, I first came to Australia when I was 7 years old and have since lived in Tokyo, Yokohama, Sydney, Melbourne with short stints in Kolkata, Bangkok and Firenze.
 I now reside in Sydney.

-Prior to becoming a news journalist, writer and producer, I was a sexuality/health educator and community worker mainly working with young people in multicultural communities.
+Prior to becoming a news journalist, writer and producer, I was a sexuality/health educator and community worker mainly working with young people.

 I began my media career as a Japanese/English bilingual journalist in Tokyo, Japan at NHK (Japan Broadcasting Corporation).
 I also worked as a feature writer at Business Tokyo (American monthly magazine about Japanese business) and as a reporter/researcher at The New York Times (Tokyo Bureau).